 - “Just Around the Corner” – A group of guys relaxing at a bar consider the question: What’s the most amazing thing you’ve ever seen?
 Podcast in Tales to Terrify No. 21; June 1st, 2012.
 Printed in Tales to Terrify Volume 1; Oct 27th, 2012.
 Reprinted in Allegory E-zine Volume 27/54; May 1st, 2015.
 1,600 words.

-- “The Beast Princess and the Urchin King” – In a Bronze/Iron Age fantasy world ruled by creatures called asura, a human girl adopted and raised by a wealthy asuran family meets an urchin of her own kind.
+- “A Pearl for Her Brow” – In a Bronze Age fantasy world ruled by creatures called azra, a human girl adopted and raised by a wealthy azran family meets an urchin of her own kind.
 In progress.

 - “The Last God-King of Ossyr” – A fantasy adventure of Gladiator meets The Epic of Gilgamesh with a queer female protagonist.
-7,300 words, seeking publication.
+In progress.

-- “Seeing Blue” – Prehistoric fantasy: Injured, mourning, and far from home, an aging huntress stranded on a mountaintop discovers a color she has no name for.
-5,000 words, seeking publication.
+- “Another Word for Sky” – Prehistoric fantasy: Injured, mourning, and far from home, an aging hunter stranded on a mountaintop discovers a color she has no name for.
+5,300 words, seeking publication.

 - And more…

 - The Dream Quarry – Online collections of fiction by other authors.

 - The Stepping Stones – An epic fantasy novel about a young woman who challenges sacred tradition when she becomes the first female to manifest the signature powers of an all-male warrior elite.